-- The Monitor screens provide a graphical representation of circuit activity and allow initiation of loopbacks. - The Performance screens provide current, 25-hour, 48-hour, and 31-day performance histories and a continuous alarm history. - The Event Log screens provide a description of the 100 most recent events which include their origin, time and date of occurrence, and message.
+- The Monitor screens provide a graphical representation of circuit activity and allow initiation of loopbacks. - The Performance screens provide current, 25-hour, 48-hour, and 31-day performance histories and a continuous alarm history. - The Event Log screen provides a description of the 100 most recent events which includes their origin, time and date of occurrence, and message.